-Triphylite values vary considerably, due to their rarity and demand.
+Triphylite values vary considerably, due to rarity and demand.
 Some have sold for $250 per carat.
 At auction, demand has driven prices as high as $4,500 per carat.

 The International Gem Society (IGS) has a list of businesses offering gemstone appraisal services.

 |Crystallography||Orthorhombic; crystals prismatic, often with rounded faces, but very rare: usually massive, cleavable, and compact.|